 The Courtyard: The Courtyard is the private outdoor space that sits between the four buildings of the law school.
 When it is 50 degrees or warmer, almost everyone at Penn Law can be found in the Courtyard at some point during the day.
 The Courtyard also is home to the other Penn Law mascot… the not-at-all timid squirrels.

-CP&P: This acronym refers to the Office of Career Planning & Professionalism.
+OCS: This acronym refers to the Office of Career Strategy.

 TPIC: This acronym refers to The Toll Public Interest Center.
 It’s pronounced “T-PICk”.